Criskonrad05/Criskonrad05/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently not working
-- 🌱 I’m currently learning INFORMATION SYSTEMS in AMF (FACULDADE)
+- 🌱 I’m currently learning INFORMATION SYSTEMS in AMF (FACULTY)
 - 📫 How to reach me: www.cristiankonrad05@hotmail.com